 Prothea Technologies is a spinout company from the Universities of Edinburgh and Bath developing technology that promises to ‘see and treat’ diseased lung tissue in one hospital visit.

-Lung cancer is the third most common cancer in the UK, and nine out of ten patients do not survive more than ten years.
+Lung cancer is the third most common cancer in the UK, with more than 48,000 new cases diagnosed per year.
+Nine out of ten patients do not survive more than ten years, with survival rates remaining stubbornly low for the last five decades.

 Prothea’s innovations include a fibreoptic endoscope that allows biopsies to be visualised and tissue taken through a tiny catheter and an ultrafast imaging and data capture tool that offers live insights into the molecular makeup of the lesion.
 This will be combined with a technology that removes the cancerous tissue, making it easier to rapidly spot disease and treat it in the same procedure.

-The team behind Prothea say their technology could alleviate hospital pressures and improve patient outcomes by enabling lung biopsy, diagnosis and treatment to be carried out in a single hospital visit.
+The Prothea team say their technology could alleviate hospital pressures and improve patient outcomes by enabling lung biopsy, diagnosis and treatment to be carried out in a single hospital visit, reducing time-to-treat from weeks to minutes.

 The ambitious spinout is the result of over 10 years of hard work and collaboration between the Universities of Edinburgh, Bath, Dundee and Durham, alongside NHS Lothian and Heriot-Watt University.
 Technologies have been developed with support from leading organisations including UK Research and Innovation, the Wellcome Trust and Cancer Research UK.

-I am delighted that we have been able to support Prothea Technologies with a dedicated Deal Team comprising the breadth of expertise needed to spin out a successful company.
-The Deal Team provided a forum that gave all parties involved an awareness of the critical pathway and enabled quick and painless progression towards company formation and investment.
+Prothea was supported by a dedicated Deal Team at Edinburgh Innovations comprising the breadth of expertise needed to spin out a successful company.
+The Deal Team provided a forum that gave all parties involved an awareness of the necessary process and enabled quick and painless progression towards company formation and investment.

 The company launched with a €12M Series A Round in April 2024, co-led by Earlybird Venture Capital and Mérieux Equity Partners, with participation from NRW Bank and Old College Capital, the University’s in-house venture investment fund.